Nico-Curti/PhDthesis/docs/md/Appendix/DiscriminantAnalysis/MathematicalBackground.md

   where the quadratic term is the Mahalanobis distance, i.e a normalization of the distance according to the inverse of their covariance matrix.
   We can prove that expanding the scalar product and removing the constant term $$\mathbf{x^T\Sigma^{-1}x}$$, we obtain yet a linear discriminant function with the same properties of the previous case.
-  In this case the hyper-ellipsoids have axes aligned according to the eigenvectors of the $\Sigma$ matrix.
+  In this case the hyper-ellipsoids have axes aligned according to the eigenvectors of the $$\Sigma$$ matrix.

 * **$$\Sigma_i = {\sigma_i}^2I$$ - DiagQuadratic Classifier**